Affiliate links on Android Authority may earn us a commission. Learn more.

-Laptops are both thinner and more powerful than they’ve ever been.
-However, this comes with some problems.
-For starters, heat dissipation leaves a lot to be desired.
-A common ailment for thin-and-light laptops like Macbooks, Razor Blades, Dell XPS laptops, and others.
+Laptops are thinner and more powerful than they’ve ever been.
+However, this comes with some problems — especially with heat dissipation.
+It’s a common ailment for premium laptops like Macbooks, Razer Blades, Dell XPS laptops, and many gaming laptops with powerful graphics cards.
 Unfortunately, there is a bit of a catch-22 with cooling.
-You need a bit more space under the hood to move larger amounts of air.
-Thin-and-light laptops reduce that space and, therefore, the airflow.
-This problem is fixable with third party accessories, mostly with a simple laptop cooler.
-If you’re shopping, we can help!
-Here are the best laptop coolers for most laptop sizes.
+You need more space under the hood to move larger amounts of air.
+Thin, light laptops reduce that space and, therefore, the airflow.
+Luckily, laptop coolers can help ease the thermal strain and give you better performance.
+Here are the best laptop coolers for both work and play.

 Do laptop coolers actually work?